Coaching, in its many forms, offers powerful insights for thousands of people around the world.

 A team results from individuals forming strong, successful relationships and a close connection between its members and the overarching goal.
 Teams are collaborative, and while it does not mean that there aren’t disagreements or clashes of personality, the team can mostly manage conflict.

 While group and team coaching aims are similar and indeed overlap, it is perhaps a difference of maturity.
-The goal of group coaching is to provide the foundation, individual, and group mindsets, principles, and skills to progress to being aligned as a team.
+The goal of group coaching, as well as with online group coaching, is to provide the foundation, individual, and group mindsets, principles, and skills to progress to being aligned as a team.

 And there are degrees within group coaching, including, for example: